Dean’s Rural List (DRL)

 Once applications are closed, all eligible applicants for the Direct Entry or Graduate Entry Medicine course will be invited by the Faculty Admissions Unit to submit additional information to confirm their eligibility requirements for the DRL.
 This information needs to be submitted directly to the Faculty.
 Failure to do so could result in a missed opportunity to be invited to interview.

-To be eligible, the applicant must have resided (according to principal home address) for at least 5 years consecutively or 10 years cumulatively in areas classified as RA 2-5 since birth (ASGS-RA: Australian Statistical Geography Standard - Remoteness Areas).
+To be eligible, the applicant must have resided (according to their principal home address) for at least 5 years consecutively or 10 years cumulatively in areas classified as RA 2-5 (ASGS-RA: Australian Statistical Geography Standard - Remoteness Areas).

-If you apply for the Dean's Rural List, are deemed eligible and are successful in gaining an interview, you will be required to submit a Statutory Declaration confirming the details you have submitted and provide this when you attend the interview.
+If you apply for the Dean's Rural List, are deemed eligible and invited for an interview, you will have to submit a Statutory Declaration and/or verification of the information you have provided on the online form.